vinodhalaharvi/wordpress/README.md

 make volumes
 ```

-Set a password for mysql by editing YOURPASSWORD to the password you want in Makefile and then run
+Set a password for mysql by editing YOUR_PASSWORD to the password you want in Makefile and then run
 ```
 make mysql_password
 ```